Quantifying Excess Power from Radio Frequency Interference in Epoch of Reionization Measurements: Theoretical Formalism

 A sufficiently narrow signal (the resolution of the analysis or finer) can be formally handled using a Dirac delta function frequency dependence.
 This renders the Fourier transform over frequency analytically straight-forward.
 The result is a constant power on all k-modes.

 Due to the relative ease of evaluating power spectra for narrowband point sources, one may glean information about ensembles of narrowband point-sources using this analytic machinery.
 We relegate the precise mathematical details to Appendix \ref{sec:app} and summarize the results here.
 In principle, any two sources could destructively interfere for some mode in the power spectrum, however, any two sources will interfere constructively for modes perpendicular to the separation vector of the sources.
 The power of any ensemble for some given mode is bounded from above by the case of total constructive interference; the power is proportional to the square of the sum of the fluxes.
 The modes for which this can be achieved are intimately related to the angular distribution of the emitters.
-For a random ensemble that is uniformly distributed over the sky and whose true flux distribution is independent of its uniform angular distribution, the power is bounded from below by an incoherent sum of powers; it is proportional to the quadrature sum of the fluxes i.e. a linear sum of individual powers.
+For a random ensemble drawn from a uniform distribution over the sky and whose true flux distribution is independent of its uniform angular distribution, the expected power (average over realizations) is bounded from below by an incoherent sum of powers; it is proportional to the quadrature sum of the fluxes i.e. a linear sum of individual powers.
 For this particular distribution, baselines longer than the inverse width of the primary beam should observe relatively little coherence.
-Since this is the minimum length of a physical baseline, an angularly uniform distribution of RFI should usually add power incoherently for any mode in an estimated power spectrum.
+Since this is the minimum length of a physical baseline, an angularly uniform distribution of RFI emitters are expected to add power incoherently for any mode in an estimated power spectrum, although specific realizations can defy this expectation.
 In conclusion, it is expected that adding many uniformly distributed RFI sources should tend to increase contamination relative to a single source in a predictable way.
 Therefore, if we can understand the strength of a single RFI source on a power spectrum measurement relative to the EoR, we can quantify the degree to which RFI needs to be mitigated to make an EoR detection feasible.